sumanth232/test/README.md

-# SVM for Trading !
+# SVR/SVC for Trading !

 Tested the approach on GOG.csv, 8 years data